BEEF LIVER BALLS

 Natural teeth cleaning via meat based treats, not artificial 'dental' veggie gum.

-The value of WHOLE meat dog treats?
+The value of the WHOLE meat dog treats?
 Natural teeth cleaning!

 Big dog food companies don't like adding meat to their dog food or dog treats, it takes away from their bottom line and advertising dollar.
 This is how you end up with the ridiculous situation of dog owners being sold 'artificial tools' (dental sticks) at vets and supermarkets.
 These tools are compressed green vegetable rubbish called 'dog teeth cleaning' tools.